 CWD affects several species in the deer family (cervids).
 White-tailed deer, mule deer, elk, red deer, moose, sika deer, and reindeer have all been found to be susceptible to the disease.
 Although a variety of species can be experimentally infected with CWD, there is currently no evidence that the disease can be spread naturally from cervids to livestock.

 Where does CWD occur?

 CWD was first recognized as a disease syndrome in 1967 in captive mule deer at a wildlife research facility in Fort Collins, Colorado, and was recognized as a TSE in 1978.
 CWD was diagnosed in free-ranging deer and elk in the 1980s.
-To date, CWD has been diagnosed in free-ranging or captive cervids in 26 states and three Canadian provinces including: Alberta, Arkansas, Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Quebec, Saskatchewan, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.
-CWD also has been detected in South Korea (elk) and Norway (reindeer and moose).
+Alabama’s first known cases of CWD were found in two hunter-harvested adult bucks killed in Lauderdale County during the 2021-22 hunting season.
+To date, CWD has been diagnosed in free-ranging or captive cervids in 28 states and four Canadian provinces including: Alabama, Alberta, Arkansas, Colorado, Idaho, Illinois, Iowa, Kansas, Manitoba, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Quebec, Saskatchewan, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.
+CWD also has been detected in Finland, Norway, South Korea, and Sweden.